scuzzydude/asimov/asimov.md

 Within seconds, young boys were streaming out of their huts holding spears and stones.
 Because of the success of the tall warriors in battle, the village hadn't been raided in two hands of winters.
 One of the only ways that a boy could get promoted early from playing village ball to the warrior team was to kill an invading enemy warrior.
 This was the first opportunity in any of the boy's lives, and they were ready.
 Being on the warrior team meant you could eat whatever you wanted, whenever you wanted, and came with other inducements.
 It was a big deal, like making the varsity team as a freshman.

-Tot scrambled back the way he came but was stopped as several boys who dropped down from their perches in the trees, so he turned around and ran the other way.
+Tot scrambled back the way he came but was stopped as several boys dropped down from their perches in the trees, so he turned around and ran the other way.
 He scrambled every which way, but he hadn't been in the village since he was a boy and it had grown, he became confused.
 He heard people shouting, "Dog Turd!
 Dog Turd!
 Follow your nose and catch him!"
 He scrambled this way and that, hopping around like a little magic person.

 It was dark and he was small, so he hid under pile of tatanka skins.
 By this time, the whole village was awake and mostly gathered around the fire.
 They were arguing about a search party, some were saying they saw the monster go to the river, others said it was away from the river.
 Some of the men suggested it was a Bii-eh-ba spy, but some of the boys assured them that it was the Dog Turd monster they'd spotted in the forest.